gcremers/metascan/README.md

 > _**Databases and auxillary files can be found -> [here](https://www.microbiology.science.ru.nl/gcremers/)_ <- or ->[here](https://zenodo.org/record/6365663)<-**

+The default database for the 16S BLAST is now the 16S database of NCBI, since this one is a lot a faster than the nt Database.
+The nt database is still available as an option.

+The new database can be found at NCBI : https://ftp.ncbi.nlm.nih.gov/blast/db/16S_ribosomal_RNA.tar.gz

 > _**The file used for coverage should be parsed to the following format (Checkm Optional):_
 >